MIOPS Smart Trigger Review

 Be aware that when you set this mode, your camera may take a test shot automatically like mine does (although I am in a bright office).

 You can also use this mode to trigger the camera with a laser (from a distance for example), a speedlight/flashgun or car lights.
 Get creative!

 This is a very useful feature but be aware that ambient noise could set the MIOPS Smart trigger off.
 For example, maybe you are waiting for fireworks to go off to get that great shot with a 2-4 second exposure.
 You are all set to go and a few seconds before the fireworks start, you or someone else coughs, you drop something or a car toots its horn.
 You miss that crucial shot as the camera completes its exposure.

 This is why you also have the chance (as with lightning) to set the audio sensitivity.
 Get to know the unit and test different sounds to see how it works.

 There is also a setting for "delay" which means you can set a short time delay after the sound occurs before the camera fires.
 For example, you want to capture a pellet from an air gun or bullet going through a light bulb, plate, piece of fruit etc. Rather than the camera taking the shot as the gun fires, set a short delay so that the exposure happens as the pellet/bullet hits the target instead.

 Note: You also want to use manual focus here so it doesn’t start "hunting" before taking the shot.

 Note 2: Set the lock to "on" if you only want one shot otherwise it will keep firing with each new sound.

 Note: Please use all common sense and safety precautions when using lasers.
-NEVER point them at people’s or animals’ faces or eyes, they can be quite harmful.
+NEVER point them directly at the faces or eyes of people and animals, they can be quite harmful.
 Best to wear goggles when operating lasers.